MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Power and Thermal SDK for apps

 When the HoloLens 2 is running in warm environments or with heavy performance requirements (CPU/GPU usage, peripheral usage, etc.), it might get hot enough that it takes actions automatically to keep itself from overheating.
-If your application demands high peripheral performance, consider using the [PowerThermalNotification Software Development Kit (SDK)](/windows/mixed-reality/develop/unity/managing-power-and-thermals) to subscribe to notification events and implement your own custom actions.
-Doing so can allow the device to operate longer in situations when otherwise an application may be terminated by the system.
+If your app demands high peripheral performance, consider using the [PowerThermalNotification Software Development Kit (SDK)](/windows/mixed-reality/develop/unity/managing-power-and-thermals) to subscribe to notification events and implement your own custom actions.

+Using this new SDK can allow the device to operate longer in situations where the app may be closed by the system.

 ### Fixes and improvements